AishatAdewoyin/AishatAdewoyin/README.md

 ---

-I'm a Software Engineering student @ ALX Africa and an alumnus of Early Code, where I focused on learning Full-Stack Web Development.
-A certified Digital Marketer, and an SEO Expert.
+I'm a **Software Engineer**, a graduate of ALX Software Engineering, and I'm currently expanding my knowledge by bringing my projects fully to life.
+My focus is on **AI/ML** at Aptech Nigeria, and I'm a **Data Science** student at Miva Open University.
+With a solid foundation in **Full-Stack Web Development**, my journey has taken me from mastering digital marketing to becoming a software engineer passionate about building innovative tech solutions.

-- ✍ You can find my projects in my [portfolio website](https://aishat-adewoyin.vercel.app/), or scroll through my Github repositories.
+- ✍ You can find my projects on my [portfolio website](https://aishat-adewoyin.vercel.app/) or explore my GitHub repositories.
 - 🔭 I’m teaching beginners HTML, CSS, Bootstrap, JavaScript, and SCSS.
-- 🌱 I’m also currently learning Backend Development and iOS Development.
+- 🌱 Expanding my knowledge in AI/ML and Backend Development.
-- 👯 I’m looking to collaborate on open-source projects.
+- 👯 I’m open to collaborations on **open-source** projects.
-- 💬 Ask me about anything.
+- 💬 Feel free to ask me anything about **tech, career advice, or coding tips**.
 - 😄 Pronouns: She/Her.
-- ⚡ Fun fact: I love listening to Reggae and Blues 🥰
+- ⚡ Fun fact: I love **Reggae and Blues** 🥰.

+---

 ### Connect with me: